Sugar has been labelled a dietary villain and cause of many of our health concerns. Yet, is it possible to detox from sugar? Or even necessary?

 Refined sugar is not a necessary part of our diet

 One of the issues with the oversimplification of the research on sugar is the distinction between refined sugar and the sugars that form the building blocks of whole grains, fruits, vegetables and dairy.

 Unlike whole foods, refined sugar has been stripped of the very vitamins and minerals that are required for its metabolism.
 For this reason, consuming excess refined sugar can displace nutritious foods.

-Therefore, most dietary guidelines recommend people reduce consumption of refined sugar.
+Therefore, most dietary guidelines recommend people reduce their consumption of refined sugar.
 And there are no negative nutritional consequences with eliminating it from your diet.

 Natural sugars are an essential part of our diet